Build agentic AI systems to solve problems and accelerate business results

 Co-creating with business teams:

-Connecting the solution to specific and relevant results:
+Connecting the solution to specific, meaningful results:

 Aligning strategy, design, research, and engineering: